edwardsmith999/SimWrapPy/README.md

 # SimWrapPy

-A wrapper which allows parameter simulation of LAMMPS, OpenFOAM, Flowmol and coupled simulations.
+A wrapper which allows parameter simulation of LAMMPS, OpenFOAM, Flowmol and coupled simulations while being extendable for other codes.

 ## Key Features

- - A wrapper which creates a folder with copies of everything needed for a self contained and repeatable run (including source code.
+ - A wrapper which creates a folder containing copies of everything needed for a self-contained and repeatable run (including source code).
- - A set of input utilities which allow the quick construction of permutations and combinations (using overloaded add/multiply).
+ - A set of input utilities which allow the quick construction of permutations and combinations (using overloaded objects to support add/multiply syntax).
  - A higher level interface for running codes with a key set of functions: setup, run and finish.
 The base run class specifies a lot of the difficult task of deploying on various supercomputing platforms using PBS submission scripts.
  - The thread and study class allows multiprocessor parallelism by queuing jobs to utilise the available resources using an internal semaphore system.
  - A framework to setup coupled simulations (setup with http://www.cpl-library.org/) as a combination of multiple run objects.